-On January 1, 1960, the NBS standard was brought into agreement with this definition as quoted above by increasing its assigned value by 74.5 parts in 10^{10} .
+On January 1, 1960, the NBS standard was brought into agreement with this definition as quoted above by increasing its assigned value by 74.5 parts in 1010.
 Frequency measurements in terms of the NBS standard between December 1, 1957 and January 1, 1960 need to take the above correction into account [2].

-All carrier and modulation frequencies at WWV and WWVH are derived from cesium-controlled oscillators and are held stable to better than ± 2 parts in 1011 at all times.
-Deviations are normally less than 1 part in 1012 from day to day.
+All carrier and modulation frequencies at WWV and WWVH are derived from cesium-controlled oscillators and are accurate to within ± 1 part in 10^{11} .
+Deviations are normally less than 1 part in 10^{12} from day to day.